 Visiting Mechuka had been a dream ever since I saw the beautiful posts from this pristine valley of Arunachal Pradesh on various social media platforms.
 However, I had not envisioned it to come true so soon.
-When my invitation for Basar Confluence was confirmed, I was ecstatic to know that I will also be heading to Mechuka for another festival hosted by Adventure @ Mechuka with the same travel bloggers group.
+When my invitation for Basar Confluence was confirmed, I was ecstatic to know that I will also be heading for another festival hosted by Adventure @ Mechuka with the same travel bloggers group.

 Where is Mechuka?

 Mechuka is situated at 6000 feet above sea level in West Siang District of Arunachal Pradesh.
-It is also known as the Forbidden Valley of Arunachal Pradesh since it was inaccessible by road until 2003 when Dalai Lama visited the 400-year old monastery of Mechuka.
+It is also known as the Forbidden Valley of Arunachal Pradesh since it was inaccessible by road until 2003 when Dalai Lama visited the 400-year old monastery.
 It is about 30 KMs from the McMahon line separating India and China.
 And was previously used as a strategic military landing strip during the Sino-Indian War of 1962.

 After spending a week and sharing such beautiful moments together in Basar, we all had become one huge family.
 Even though it broke our hearts to leave Basar, we were looking forward to our next set of adventures together at the forbidden valley of Arunachal Pradesh that we had heard so much about.
-A traveler bus was arranged for our entire tour to Mechuka.
+A traveler bus was arranged for our entire tour.
 Thus we set off early morning towards our destination.
 Normally, it takes around 9-10 hours to reach Mechuka from Basar.

 We stopped a couple of times on the way for Tea and Lunch.
-The road from Basar to Mechuka goes via Along.
+The road from Basar goes via Along.
 The journey was a comfortable hilly ride with moderate road conditions.
 The highlight of the journey was, however, the snow-capped mountain that showed itself more with every turn we took, indicating how close we are to our destination.

 How to reach Mechuka from Guwahati/Silapathar/Itanagar